TebogoLesedi1/FoodOrder-SQL-Project/README.md

 Use the database for machine learning experiments (e.g., predicting delivery times, customer churn, or order volume).

 **Notes**
-All data is dummy data, but closely mirrors real-world ordering behaviors.
+This data is dummy data, but closely mirrors real-world ordering behaviors.
 This project demonstrates database design, star schema modeling, and SQL-based data analysis.

 **Author**